cornell-brg/engrg1050-mini-lab/docs/index.md

 This statement sends a message named "ir" to the cloud every time the IR rangefinder returns a value above the threshold.
 You can verify this is working by watching the console.
-Click on the console button and you should see a "ir/motion" even show up every time you trigger the IR rangefinder.
+Click on the console button and you should see a "ir/motion" event show up every time you trigger the IR rangefinder.

 _Sign-Off Milestone:_ Once you have verified that your IoT input device